cllckn/software-testing/assignments/assignment1/assignment1.md

 - **Java** for implementation
 - **JUnit** for testing
 - **Maven** for dependency management and test automation

+## Late Submission and Oral Exam Policy
+Students must submit their **reports and source codes** before the **oral exam** (during class in **Week 6**), as the oral exam time is crucial for evaluation.
+If a student or group is unable to attend the scheduled oral exam, they will be allowed to defend their project one week later during course hours.
+However, this late defense of the oral exam will result in a 20% penalty on the total grade.

+**Please note that there will not be another opportunity to defend the project beyond this timeframe.**

 ### By adhering to these guidelines and policies, you will ensure that your submission is complete and meets the evaluation criteria.
 Good luck with your projects and oral exams!